apache/zetacomponents/Document/tests/files/rst/parser/s_027_standard.rst

                            'token' =>
                           ezcDocumentRstToken::__set_state(array(
                              'type' => 5,
-                             'content' => 'There must be at least two spaces between the option and the ', 'line' => 247,
+                             'content' => 'There must be at least two spaces between the option and the', 'line' => 247,
                              'position' => 1,
                              'escaped' => false,